NifTK/MITK/README.md

  * Microservices resource compiler Mac OS X flags

+   * 1b24476 Specify OS X platform options only if they are defined
    * 3a5cba5 Set OS X platform options when compiling resource binaries for microservices